-Cholesterol is a necessary component for your body’s health.
+Despite all of the negative press that it gets, cholesterol is a necessary component for your body’s health.
+Without it, your body would not function properly.
 It is essentially a non soluble waxy substance which your body uses to make hormones, cell walls and nerve sheaths.
 There is the good kind and the bad kind, as outlined below.

 What’s the difference between LDL cholesterol and HDL cholesterol?

-LDL(low density lipoprotein) is the bad or oxidized form.
-LDL attaches itself to artery walls, creating plaque that can build up and eventually block your arteries, which could result in an eventual heart attack or even a stroke.
-You want your LDL levels to be as low as possible.
+LDL(low density lipoprotein) is the bad or oxidized form of cholesterol.
+LDL attaches itself to artery walls, creating plaque that can build up and eventually block your arteries, which could result in a heart attack or even a stroke.
+As such, you want your LDL levels to be as low as possible.

-HDL cholesterol (high density lipoprotein) is the good form.
-HDL travels around in your bloodstream, picks up excess LDL cholesterol and brings it back to your liver to be reprocessed.
+HDL cholesterol (high density lipoprotein), on the other hand, is the good form.
+HDL travels around in your bloodstream, picking up excess LDL cholesterol and bringing it back to your liver to be reprocessed.
 Therefore, HDL is essentially cleaning out your body.
-You want your HDL levels to be as high as possible.
+As such, you want your HDL levels to be as high as possible.

 What is the ideal HDL LDL ratio in the bloodstream?